 - Not making required minimum contributions for top-heavy plans

 - Not filing a Form 5500 series return and not distributing a Summary Annual Report to all participants

 By hiring a competent ERISA 3(16) fiduciary, plan sponsors are insulating themselves against these errors to a greater level than just hiring a TPA.
-TPS Ancillary Services, LLC would be named in the Plan Document as the Plan Administrator.
+The Fiduciary Studio would be named in the Plan Document as the Plan Administrator.

 Clients under this service model are tracked closely in regards to ensuring that all functions are carried out at the employer level.
 Policies and procedures for every administrative function are carefully implemented.

 Who Should Hire an ERISA 3(16)?

 - Plan Sponsors that lack the time to ensure all administrative functions for their company retirement plan are carried out